VibinLub/NinjagoMedia/README.md

    ```

 ## Usage
 Once you have set up Ninjago Media locally, you can start exploring the content by opening the `index.html` file in your web browser.
-Navigate through different sections such as the Series Hub, Movie Section, and Specials to enjoy the full Ninjago experience.
+Navigate through different sections such as the Series Hub, Movie Section, and Specials to enjoy the full Ninjago experience. (if you have issues please message me using discord or mail!)

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
+1. Message me on discord / mail me
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Add/Make the things you think are needed
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Message/Mail me again!
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. I will check it
-5. Open a Pull Request
+5. Its published 🎉

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.